ldoshi/rome-wasnt-built-in-a-day/README.md

 To make the world interesting, the bot will also need to learn notions of creativity and style.
 For example, instead of building the minimum bridge for a span, it may opt to build a covered bridge or a bridge with arches.

 We will need to hone a neural architecture that allows the bot to incrementally pick up new skills and understanding.
-Just as a human reads a Wikipedia page about a new type of bridge, we will create an interface that allows us to easily expand the bot's knowledgebase, whether its learning a new style or facing a new challenge in its environment.
+Just as a human reads a Wikipedia page about a new type of bridges, we will create an interface that allows us to easily expand the bot's knowledgebase, whether its learning a new style or facing a new challenge in its environment.

 Throughout the process, we will also build tools to make our bot development, training and debugging more efficient.